<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=747520772257475&amp;ev=PageView&amp;noscript=1">

 third level - applications not explicitly banned or listed as high-risk are largely left unregulated.

-This proposal of Regulation was presented in its final version by the EU Commission on 21 April 2021 and will become law only when the European Council and Parliament agree on a common version of the text.
+This proposal of Regulation was presented by the EU Commission on 21 April 2021 but in December 2022 the Council agreed with its counter-proposal by partially altering the content of the original one.
+Therefore to date, it is still under construction and will become law only when the European Council and Parliament agree on a common version of the text.

 The goal is to find the right balance between technological development and personal data protection, between artificial intelligence and privacy, to promote increased transparency of AI systems, given real digital ethics.